xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 # post IOS-XR 25.2.1

-Starting IOS-XR 25.2.1, disk encryption is enabled by default, cannot be disabled, and encrypts all partitions:
+Starting IOS-XR 25.2.1, disk encryption is enabled by default, cannot be disabled, and encrypts all partitions containing user data:
 -  <code>disk-encryption</code> command is not available anymore
 - There is no longer seperate <code>/var/xr/enc</code> partition
 - Instead, all partitions are now encrypted (rootfs, disk0, docker, harddisk, log etc)
 - There is no longer Cisco-IOS-XR-linux-security-showenc-oper YANG model

+There are still few partitions which are not encrypted: EFI, Disaster Recovery and Boot partitions.
+This is because they need to be readable by GRUB.

 Refer to [Cisco 8000 documentation](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/b-setup-and-upgrade-cisco8k/upgrade-software.html#disk-encryption) for upgrade workflows.